 The Santa Susana Cantina, now owned by SRM Properties and used as office space, has had a long history in Simi Valley.
 John Wayne and other movie cowboys hung out here and Jay Leno paid a visit as well.
 It is even rumored that Charles Manson stopped by to "wet his whistle" once.
-Although it is mostly remembered as being a bar/saloon or restaurant by long time locals, this building actually started out as a stagecoach stop in the 1800's, and in the early 1900's it even served as a small church for a time.
+It is mostly remembered as being a bar/saloon or restaurant by long time locals.
+Some have claimed that this building actually started out as a stagecoach stop in the 1800's, but records show it was built in 1930.
+This date could be wrong and it could have been built earlier.
+Many of the older buildings in the Knolls area have been given estimated build dates on official records because actual dates have been lost.
+In the early 1900's it supposedly served as a small church for a time, which would give it a build date of earlier than 1930.
 It was in the year 1932 that the first liquor license was issued for this building to be operated as a drinking establishment.
 Since then it has been known by many names, such as "Scotty's," "Irene's," "Jave's Reef," "Rod's," "Otto's Oasis," "Otto's Beer Bar," and even, in 1984, "Olde Susana Restaurant."
 But most seem to remember it as "Wallie's Hideout."

 "Wallie" was Lottie W. Matthies, who bought "Otto's Beer Bar" in 1986 and renamed it "Wallie's Hideout."
 Lottie herself was quite an interesting character, who, at age 14 learned to be a butcher from an uncle.
 In 1944 she joined the Marines and became a drill sergeant.
 After leaving the service she headed for California, where she worked for 33 years as a butcher in various grocery stores.
 She finally retired from the trade and bought the bar, which she dedicated 18 more years of her life to.
 "Wallie passed away from cancer on January 30th, 2003.
 But, she saw a lot of life and colorful events at her little bar in "Santa Susana," including the filming of one of the "Terminator" movies in her parking lot, as well as scenes for the televison shows "The X-Files" and "Twin Peaks."